Junemara/Eulerproject/README.md

 # Eulerproject
 Problem drafts and solutions for ProjectEuler.

-🟠To keep and revisit bad/improveable code while working.
+🟠To keep and revisit bad/improveable code while working.<br>
-🟠To to store improved/reuseable solutions.
+🟠To to store improved/reuseable solutions.<br>
 All problems from https://projecteuler.net/.